ncsa/Nightingale_real/docs/source/quick_start.rst

 **Protected data:** Data stored on Nightingale may contain sensitive, regulated information.
 While Nightingale is set up to protect this data, users (you) are directly responsible for protecting it.
 Please read the :ref:`protected` information before using Nightingale.

-**Log into Nightingale:** You log into Nightingale using an Secure Shell (SSH) client on your local desktop or laptop.
+**Log into Nightingale:** You log into Nightingale using a Secure Shell (SSH) client on your local desktop or laptop.
 See :ref:`node_hostnames` for the hostnames and step-by-step login instructions.

 **Queues:** See :ref:`queues` for the current limits of the Nightingale queues.

 **Slurm:** Nightingale uses Slurm for job management.
 For information on how to submit batch jobs and interactive batch jobs, see :ref:`slurm`. :ref:`examples` are also available for reference.

-**Tranfer data into correct directory:** You will not work directly on your group’s curated project data in the /datasets directory.
+**Transfer data into correct directory:** You will not work directly on your group’s curated project data in the /datasets directory.
 Instructions on how to transfer data from /datasets to your home, scratch, or projects directory can be found in :ref:`transfer`.
-If you ever need to transfer data **off of Nightingale**, read and follow the :ref:`protected` guidelines **before** transferring.
+If you ever need to transfer data **off Nightingale**, read and follow the :ref:`protected` guidelines **before** transferring.